artfisica/atlas-software-installation-cvmfs/README.md

 # ATLAS software installation

-This file file serves as your book's preface, a great place to describe your book's content and ideas.
+This is the book to be used for the installation of ATLAS software into CVMFS and GRID sites